BramBouma/markov-switching/README.md

 ---
 ### Models:
 >[!IMPORTANT]
->everything below pretty much just served as my notes that I wrote aimlessly as I went along and are not meant to represent any form of comprehensive documentiation whatsoever
+>everything below pretty much just served as my notes that I wrote aimlessly as I went along and are not meant to represent any form of comprehensive documentiation whatsoever.
 >this whole repo is essentially no more than just me trying to apply learnings about markov-switching
 - ```.\MS-AR\``` contains modelling for a simple univariate MS-AR(1) (markov-switching autoregressive) model
   $$y_t = \mu_{s_{t}} + \Phi_{s_{t}}y_{t-1} + \epsilon_t, \epsilon_t \sim \mathcal{N}(0,\mu^2_{s_{t}})$$